 Fun Fact About the Mirage Volcano

-To achieve the show's impressive effect, the hotel uses 150 fire shooters timed to the music.
+To achieve the show's impressive effect, the Mirage Hotel uses 150 fire shooters timed to the music.

-The five-minute show then ends with a 60-feet volcanic eruption!
+The five-minute show then ends with a 60-foot volcanic eruption!

 Grand Canal at the Venetian